junho0901/gogossing/README.md

 2) If the Kickboard detects an an object close to the front while driving, it slows down a little.
 3) If the Kickboard falls down while driving, an alarm sound is activated or a gps value is transmitted to an acquaintance of the driver to get help.

-If you have any questions.
+If you have any question.
 Please contact Email: dlwnsgh0901@gnu.ac.kr